 Creating Sprite Files

-Firstly you can use any drawing package to make bitmaps, I personally recommend Paint Shop Pro for its range of tools and ease of use.
+Firstly you can use any drawing package to make bitmaps, I personally recommend Paint Shop Pro 7 for its range of tools and ease of use.

 You might get distortion due to the limitation of the palette, if you do adjust your original image then re-copy it to the palette bitmap.

-Make sure the width of the file is a multiple of 8, using the attributes option in the Image menu.
-Otherwise it will become distorted when used in the game.
+Make sure the width of the image is a multiple of 8,

 00cabbage, 01cabbage, 02cabbage, 03cabbage

-Now open Creatures Editor, select "Compile SPR File" from the "Sprite Manipulator" sub menu.
+Now open Creatures Editor,select "Compile SPR File" from the "Sprite Manipulator" sub menu.

 Now locate and select the files you wish to include in the file.
 Note that you are best selecting the last in a series then the first one when highlighting a series or the program will rearrange the files.